-While continuing to improve our waste services and infrastructure and educating and engaging the community remain key focus areas, this strategy sets us up to be a leader in a circular economy.
+community remain key focus areas, this strategy sets us up to be a leader in a circular economy.

-Our strategy outlines our pathway towards reimagining resources as valued materials through a series of principles, priorities and actions aligned with established approaches to transitioning to a circular economy and the waste hierarchy.
+This strategy outlines our pathway towards reimagining resources as valued materials through a series of principles, priorities and actions aligned with international best practice to transitioning to a circular economy and the waste hierarchy.